 8 Plumbing Tips for New Homeowners

-Are you happy to be a new homeowner?
+Are you ready to be a new homeowner?
 Congrats!
-It’s thrilling to own a home and not have to deal with a landlord.
-Nonetheless, homeownership comes with all sorts of new responsibilities.
-For example, you are now in charge of keeping any pipes and plumbing fixtures in good condition.
+It’s a relief to own a home and not have to deal with a landlord.
+Nevertheless, homeownership comes with plenty of new responsibilities.
+For instance, you are now responsible for keeping the pipes and plumbing fixtures in good condition.

-The last thing you want is to deal with a plumbing concern immediately after moving in, so it’s sensible to make sure everything is ready to go before closing day.
-Here are eight valuable plumbing tips every new homeowner should be aware of.
+The last thing you want is to be faced with a plumbing concern right after moving in, so it’s sensible to confirm everything is in good shape before closing day.
+Check out these eight valuable plumbing tips every new homeowner should be familiar with.

-Once you find your dream home, it’s a good idea to get a professional plumbing inspection.
+Once you find your dream home, it’s wise to schedule a professional plumbing inspection.
 This can uncover previously hidden issues with the supply lines, fixtures, appliances and drains you may not have been aware of.
-Poor water pressure or a slow toilet leak may not be a deal-breaker, but it’s better to resolve these problems before moving in.
+Low water pressure or a slow toilet leak might not be a deal-breaker, but it’s nice to clear up these problems before moving in.

 2. Look for Pipe Insulation

-Your pipes could freeze and burst if they’re exposed to cold temperatures.
-No new homeowner has time to deal with that, so check all exposed pipes before moving in.
-If the pipes aren’t insulated, this inexpensive upgrade is an excellent preventive measure against frozen and burst pipes.
+Your home’s pipes can freeze and burst if they’re exposed to cold temperatures.
+No new homeowner should have to deal with that, so inspect all exposed pipes before moving in.
+If the pipes aren’t insulated, this low-cost upgrade is an excellent preventive measure for frozen and burst pipes.

 3. Locate the Main Water Shutoff Valve

 Turning off the water to your house can greatly reduce property damage if you have to deal with a major emergency like a burst pipe.
-But you must first know where the valve can be found.
+But you must first know where the valve is located.

-If your home has a basement or crawl space, the shutoff valve is probably placed on a wall near the front of the house.
-If the building is on a slab foundation, take a look in the garage or near the water heater.
+If the property has a basement or crawl space, the shutoff valve is probably found on a wall close to the front of the house.
+If the building is on a slab foundation, check the garage or near the water heater.

 Still no luck?
-The shutoff valve is occasionally located in a utility box buried near the street.
-Try to find a round or rectangular metal cover flush with the grass or sidewalk.
-It might be labeled “water meter” to help you recognize it.
+The shutoff valve is occasionally located in a utility box buried around the street.
+Look for a round or rectangular metal cover flush with the grass or sidewalk.
+It might be labeled “water meter” to help you find it.

-If you still can’t track down the main water shutoff valve, call a plumber for help locating it before you have a crisis.
+If you still can’t find the main water shutoff valve, call a plumber for help locating it before you have a crisis.

 4. Find Individual Shutoff Valves

-Along with the main shutoff valve, most fixtures and appliances will have dedicated valves on the wall behind them.
-This allows you to shut off the water while making repairs or to mitigate damage in an emergency.
-Familiarize yourself with the location of all plumbing valves whenever you buy a new house.
+Along with the main shutoff valve, most fixtures and appliances should have dedicated valves entering the wall behind them.
+This allows you to shut off the water while making repairs or to minimize damage in an emergency.
+Familiarize yourself with the location of these valves whenever you buy a new house.

 Water damage is the biggest concern regarding plumbing leaks, but a leaky faucet can also empty your wallet.
-As an example, just one drip each second wastes more than 1,600 gallons per year.
-To prevent this, watch for the telltale signs of plumbing leaks in your new home:
+For example, one drip per second wastes more than 1,600 gallons each year.
+To prevent this, look for any signs of plumbing leaks in your home:

 • Dripping or bubbling sounds